isadays/Assignment3--SQL/README.md

 # Assignment3--SQL
-Assignment 3 using MySQL - Course Database Management Essentials, University of Colorado System
+Scripts for Assignment 3 using MySQL - Course Database Management Essentials, University of Colorado System